vscoding1988/azure-log-pusher/readme.md

 local logs to the Log Analytics Workspace.

 ## Features
 - process and send a single local log-file to azure
+  - each line is processed as one log entry (in other words, stacktrace is not supported)

 ## TODO
 - Allow tailing
 - support folders
 - add basic frontend
 - make application standalone
+- add support for multi line logs (like exceptions)